mhmodmonim/wall-app/readme.md

 ```

-- I have create also `login` and `register` API's endpoint. in case we need to integrate with
+- I have created also `login` and `register` API's endpoint. in case we need to integrate with
 mobile application or desktop software.

 so here are the auth endpoints: